flipt-io/demo-v2/README.md

 A comprehensive demonstration of Flipt v2 feature management platform showcasing a travel booking application with both frontend (React) and backend (Python) services using feature flags.

+> **⚠️ Demo Project Disclaimer**
+>
+> This is a demonstration project designed to showcase Flipt's feature flag capabilities and integration patterns.
+It is **not intended for production use** and does not follow all production best practices (e.g., authentication, data persistence, error handling, security measures, etc.).
+The goal is to demonstrate various ways to integrate and use Flipt across different programming languages and architectures.

 ## Overview

 This demo represents **TravelCo**, a fictional travel company's booking platform that uses Flipt feature flags to control various aspects of the user experience and backend functionality.